FleekHQ/fleek-docs/docs/index.md

 </a>
 </div>

-## Fleek's IPFS Gateway
+## IPFS Gateway

-Fleek's provides its own IPFS gateway so that anyone can access files on IPFS.
+Fleek provides its own IPFS gateway so that anyone can access files on IPFS.
 Simply replace `HASH` with the IPFS hash (also called CID) of your file and you are good to go.

 `https://ipfs.fleek.co/ipfs/HASH`